rrocharoberto/fields-data/README.md

 - Uses SpringBoot to easily publish the project in a web container.

 ## Database

 - Contains the tables to persist the data used in the application.

-Please refer to this [TODO: physical model](docs/dbPhysicalModel.pdf) for a database relational specification.
+Please refer to this [physical model](docs/dbPhysicalModel.pdf) for a database relational specification.

 ## OpenWeather Agro Monitoring

 - Provides the information of weather history for a specified field, using it's polygon.

 # Development Environment